microsoft/Kusto-Query-Language/doc/geo-polygon-simplify-function.md

 **Polygon definition and constraints**

-dynamic({"type": "Polygon","coordinates": [ LinearRingShell, LinearRingHole_1 ,..., LinearRingHole_N ]})
+dynamic({"type": "Polygon","coordinates": [ LinearRingShell, LinearRingHole_1, ..., LinearRingHole_N ]})

-dynamic({"type": "MultiPolygon","coordinates": [[ LinearRingShell, LinearRingHole_1 ,..., LinearRingHole_N ] ,..., [LinearRingShell, LinearRingHole_1 ,..., LinearRingHole_M]]})
+dynamic({"type": "MultiPolygon","coordinates": [[ LinearRingShell, LinearRingHole_1, ..., LinearRingHole_N ], ..., [LinearRingShell, LinearRingHole_1, ..., LinearRingHole_M]]})

 * LinearRingShell is required and defined as a `counterclockwise` ordered array of coordinates [[lng_1,lat_1],...,[lng_i,lat_i],...,[lng_j,lat_j],...,[lng_1,lat_1]].
 There can be only one shell.
 * LinearRingHole is optional and defined as a `clockwise` ordered array of coordinates [[lng_1,lat_1],...,[lng_i,lat_i],...,[lng_j,lat_j],...,[lng_1,lat_1]].
 There can be any number of interior rings and holes.
 * LinearRing vertices must be distinct with at least three coordinates.
 The first coordinate must be equal to the last.
 At least four entries are required.
-* Coordinates [longitude,latitude] must be valid.
+* Coordinates [longitude, latitude] must be valid.
 Longitude must be a real number in the range [-180, +180] and latitude must be a real number in the range [-90, +90].
 * LinearRingShell encloses at most half of the sphere.
 LinearRing divides the sphere into two regions.
 The smaller of the two regions will be chosen.
 * LinearRing edge length must be less than 180 degrees.
 The shortest edge between the two vertices will be chosen.
 * LinearRings must not cross and must not share edges.
 LinearRings may share vertices.

 ## Examples

-The following example simplifies polygon by removing vertices that are within 10 meters distance from each other.
+The following example simplifies polygons by removing vertices that are within a 10-meter distance from each other.

 <!-- csl: https://help.kusto.windows.net/Samples -->
 ```kusto